gokuldharan/Line-Following-Robot/README.md

-Line-Following Robot using a PD controller with a Pololu QTR-8A IR sensor array.
+Line-Following Robot using a PD controller implemented on a PIC18F4620 MCU with a Pololu QTR-8A IR sensor array.

 Images:
 https://cloud.githubusercontent.com/assets/25257381/26613096/166fef20-4587-11e7-9f22-e2028f81a125.jpg